open-AIMS/GBR-reef-guidance-assessment/README.md

 $ julia --project=..
 ```

-Scripts are labelled by their expected run order.
+Scripts are labelled by their expected run order, and are written to be as stand-alone as
+possible.
+It should be possible to run one script, so long as other scripts earlier in the
+indicated order have been run previously.

+e.g., Script 3 could be run after script 1 and 2, so long as 1 and 2 were run at some point
+previously.

 ## Data Sources